Want to learn how to do keyword research for SEO and get ranked higher on Google?

-But one of the key factors that can help you achieve this is to target the right and low competition long-tail keywords that target your audience by doing an in-depth SEO keyword research.
+But one of the key factors that can help you achieve this is to target the right and low competition long-tail keywords that target your audience by doing in-depth SEO keyword research.

-Whether you are a starter in blogging or at an advanced level in your blogging journey, if you want to learn how to do keyword research for SEO and write articles that will be ranked #1 on Google or any search engine the first page, you’ve come to the right place.
+Whether you are a starter in blogging or at an advanced level in your blogging journey, if you want to learn how to do keyword research for SEO and write articles that will be ranked #1 on Google or any search engine on the first page, you’ve come to the right place.

-Through this post, I will guide you step by step on how to do keyword research for SEO by using my favored keyword research tool (Jaaxy) and extra tips to get your pages on top of the SERP (Search Engine Results Pages) easily.
+Through this post, I will guide you step by step on how to perform keyword research for SEO by using my favored keyword research tool (Jaaxy) and extra tips to get your pages on top of the SERP (Search Engine Results Pages) easily.

 But rest assured that even if it’s not Jaxxy you’re using as a keyword research tool, this post will still help you apply it with any keyword research tool you use or will use.